Skip to Content

 Spring is a great time to visit Valletta, with eight hours of sunshine a day and average highs of 18–23°C/64–74°F, making it perfect for exploring.
 Malta’s summers are hot and dry with plenty of sunshine, but with average highs over 30°C/86°F you might rather be on the beach than in the city.
 Plus as it’s peak season the island can be busy and expensive.

-And autumn is a bit warmer than spring, with average high temperatures of 20–28°C/68–82°F. There might be a few showers around but there are still plenty of sunny days and you can often bag a bargain towards the end of the season.
+And autumn is a bit warmer than spring, with average high temperatures from 20–28°C/68–82°F. There might be a few showers around but there are still plenty of sunny days and you can often bag a bargain break towards the end of the season.

 Harbour in Valletta, Malta